Developer Guide

 Implementation

-The undo/redo mechanism is facilitated by TemporaryMemory
+The undo/redo mechanism is facilitated by TemporaryMemory.
+It extends SpecialisedStackForMemory, which implements StackWithStorage.

-only stores the 10 most recent actions performed by the user, when the app is open.
+TemporaryMemory only stores the 10 most recent actions performed by the user, when the app is open.
 This means that when the app is closed and open again, the user will not be able to perform an undo or redo.

-can be viewed as a stack which supports additional operations.
+TemporaryMemory can be viewed as a stack which supports additional operations.

 -

-only contains 10 saved iterations of the file.
+TemporaryMemoryonly contains 10 saved iterations of the file.
 Therefore, older iterations are deleted. -

-supports the redo command, and therefore, after performing an undo, more recent iterations of the file are still stored in an auxiliary storage component. - When the user performs an undo and then edits/saves the file once again, more recent iterations of the file must be overwritten.
+TemporaryMemorysupports the redo command, and therefore, after performing an undo, more recent iterations of the file are still stored in an auxiliary storage component. - When the user performs an undo and then edits/saves the file once again, more recent iterations of the file must be overwritten.
 Therefore, this temporary storage is cleared.

-, therefore, is a specialised memory stack, where each item is an iteration of the Dengue Hotspot Tracker file.
-It holds as attributes a Deque
+TemporaryMemory, therefore, is a specialised memory stack, where each item is an iteration of the Dengue Hotspot Tracker file.
+It holds as attributes a Deque for the primary memory stack and an auxiliary storage Stack, which temporarily stores popped items (undone operations).

 -